-- 2.1 International Student Mobility Programs may include courses, exchange programs, internships, study tours, site visits, clinical placements, work terms/placements, research, conferences, etc. - 2.2 This policy applies to: - Outbound Students from AUIB who go abroad for a short-term or semester-long program that contributes to their course requirements. - Inbound students (non-AUIB) from partner institutions who engage in an AUIB Student Mobility Program. - Non-credit bearing co-curricular activities and learning experiences that complement the academic curriculum and University mission.
-These activities may include, but are not limited to, debates, competitions, conferences, training, performances, fairs, etc. - 2.3 This policy applies to AUIB students taking classes for a period of study, but not pursuing a diploma at a foreign institution. - 2.4 Study abroad arrangements /student exchanges are program-specific and are created through bilateral agreements.
+- 2.1 International student mobility programs may include courses, exchange programs, internships, study tours, site visits, clinical placements, work terms/placements, research, conferences, etc. - 2.2 This policy applies to: - Outbound students from AUIB who go abroad for a short-term or semester-long program that contributes to their course requirements. - Inbound students (non-AUIB) from partner institutions who engage in an AUIB student mobility program. - Non-credit bearing co-curricular activities and learning experiences that complement the academic curriculum and the University's mission.
+These activities may include, but are not limited to, debates, competitions, conferences, training, performances, fairs, etc. - 2.3 This policy applies to AUIB students taking classes for a period of study, but not pursuing a diploma at a foreign institution. - 2.4 Study abroad arrangements/student exchanges are program-specific and are created through bilateral agreements.